Hijra (film)

+Hijra (هجرة) is a 2025 adventure drama film written and directed by Shahad Ameen.

+Plot

-Hijra (هجری) is a 2025 adventure drama film written and directed by Shahad Ameen.
-It follows Saudi grandmother Sitti (Khayriya Nazmi) traveling from Taif to Mecca to perform Hajj with her two granddaughters Janna (Lamar Faden) and Sarah.
+The film follows Saudi grandmother Sitti (Khayriya Nazmi) traveling from Taif to Mecca to perform Hajj with her two granddaughters Janna (Lamar Faden) and Sarah.
 When suddenly the eldest Sarah goes missing, she travels from southern Saudi Arabia to its northern borders in search of her.

-The film had its world premiere in the Venice Spotlight section of the 82nd Venice International Film Festival on 28 August 2025.
-It was selected as the Saudi Arabian entry for the Best International Feature Film at the 98th Academy Awards.